CollectionBuilder/cb-docs/docs/pages/basics.md

 You may also see comments (following `#`) with more information about the page or configuration options.

-The front matter block will not appear in the final page.
+The front matter block *will not appear* in the final page.
 Lines below the front matter block are interpreted by Jekyll as Markdown, and will be the content that appears in the rendered web page.

 ## Markdown (.md)

-The default CollectionBuilder page stubs are written in [Markdown](https://daringfireball.net/projects/markdown/syntax){:target="_blank" rel="noopener"}, thus the ".md" extension.
+The default CollectionBuilder page stubs are written in [Markdown](https://daringfireball.net/projects/markdown/syntax), thus the ".md" extension.
 Markdown is a standard to simplify writing content for the web.
 When Jekyll builds the site, the Markdown content is converted into HTML for the final page.